tothanhdat2006/GSoC_2025/Task1/README.md

 - `(small task)_val.csv`: a csv file with 2 columns `filename` and `label` for validation There are total 81,444 images (57025 images for training and 24421 images for validation).
 The images are in different sizes, with the shortest side and longest side are 50 and 15530 pixels, respectively.

 # Metrics
 The specific task is a multiclass classification.
 And the general task can also be interpreted as multiclass classification, because the model can be designed to output 3 possibilities corresponding to artist, genre and style task.
 Therefore, simple metrics such as Accuracy, Recall and F1 score are good enough.
 The main metric here is F1 score because of its harmonic mean of precision and recall, represent the model's performance better.

 # Experiment
 ## Specific
 Initally, Resnet50 was chosen to test due to its lightweight and efficiency.
 After that, a larger and trending model like ViT is tested to compare with Resnet50 and evaluate the performance of non-traditional CNN.
 It became apparent that a traditional CNN model performed better than CNN-Transformer in most of the 'small tasks' (+8.11% F1 score in `genre` task and +26.83% F1 score in `style` task).
 However ViT also showed the potential to achieve high F1 score on `artist` task (+14.85% F1 score in `artist` task).

-Table 1.
+Table.
 Macro average Precision, Recall and F1 score (%) of Resnet50 and ViT on 3 different 'mini tasks'.
 | **Architecture (Task)** | **Precision** | **Recall** | **F1** |
 | ----------------   | :-------: | :----:  | :--: |
 | Resnet50 (Artist)  | 65.62     | 65.41   | 64.45 |